DOT2015/sql-data-warehouse-project/README.md

 Sales Trends

-##👋 About Me
+# About Me
-I’m Dr. Adedeji Olugboja, an Assistant Professor of Informatics/Information Systems at York College, CUNY.
-My work sits at the intersection of AI, machine learning, cybersecurity, and data analytics, with a strong focus on real-world applications in healthcare, business intelligence, and education.
+I’m **Dr. Adedeji Olugboja, an Assistant Professor of Informatics/Information Systems at York College, CUNY**  My work sits at the intersection of AI, machine learning, cybersecurity, and data analytics, with a strong focus on real-world applications in healthcare, business intelligence, and education.

 I have over a decade of experience in both academia and industry, having taught and developed courses in AI, data science, databases, project management, and software systems.
 My current research explores: